vinodkumarss/Mediawiki-thought/README.md

 * `/Apps/Dockerfile` - For installing and configuring Mediawiki v1.39 on a Centos7 container.
 * `/DB/Dockerfile`  - For installing and configuring Mariadb for handling Mediawiki database.

-## Docker-compose
-* `docker-compose.yml` file has been provided to setup the Mediawiki and Mariadb services on a docker node.

 ## Kubernetes
 The kubernetes objects are defined in following files: `mediawiki-deployment.yaml` `mediawiki-service.yaml` `db-deployment.yaml` `db-service.yaml` `env-configmap.yaml` `wikinetwork-networkpolicy.yaml` `secret.yaml`